prataprc/prataprc.github.io/_posts/2018-10-24-Rust-with-c.md

 pointers, with just one aspect added to it - safety.
 Actually it is not just a feature, it is a dimension that cut across every other feature in the Rust language.
-Whether it is data or code, safety is strict by default, it is really hard to shoot our-self on the foot as long as we are writing safe code.
+Whether it is data or code, safety is strict by default, it is really hard to shoot ourself on the foot as long as we are writing safe code.
 And for H/W access we can restrict them into separate functions and mark them unsafe.